scikit-rf/scikit-rf/doc/source/tutorials/media.rst

 	and :func:`~media.Media.open` are ideal short and opens with :math:`\Gamma = -1` and :math:`\Gamma = 1`, i.e. they dont take
 	into account sophisticated effects of the discontinuties.
+	Eventually, these more complex networks may be implemented with
-	Effects of discontinuities are implemented as methods specific to a given Media, like :func:`CPW.cpw_short <cpw.CPW.cpw_short>`.
+    methods specific to a given Media, ie `CPW.cpw_short`

 Building Cicuits